Unboxed-Software/solana-course/content/solana-nft.md

 ### 2. Setup

-Next lets set up a new keypair to use for this lesson and connect to Devnet using the endpoint provided by Metaplex.
+Next let's set up a new keypair to use for this lesson and connect to Devnet using the endpoint provided by Metaplex.

 Generate a new keypair that we will use for the project: